slamice/wri/Other stories/Commuter.md

 * Stop after bloody stop.
 The oval brightness turned to dark round greyness.
 It passed quicker and quicker, only the pipes remained in constant view.
 While the train slowly accumulated rowdy racketeers, Samir pondered the people who still rode with him.
 The quiet straw hatted African American lady in the corner stared beyond nothing.
 The Spanish family continued to chat in brief spurts to each other.
 Samir studied all their faces.
 They were completely without any doubt.
 No one was surprised in the least that the world kept changing.

-~ The announcer was barely audible above the static that suddenly crashed into the car, but Samir then heard a recorded voice but barely understood the accent, "The next station is Marble Arch".
+~ The announcer was barely audible above the static that suddenly crashed into the car, now equipped with an accent, "The next station is Marble Arch".

-Samir sat there, still, as the talkative bunch got off the train, bumbling.
-An older balding man stepped on, brutally tired out of his mind as he sank into his seat.
-And then the train doors closed, and continued on.
+A few talkative bunches got off the train, bumbling.
+An older balding man stepped on and sat opposite to Samir.
+And they continued on.

 He wondered about his sanity.
 Maybe he was getting taken back, back to the end of the world, back to the nothing.
 He prayed while the whooshing sound of the train nestled into his heart and punched it slowly from the inside, beating harder and harder.
 Samir sat there in silence, wishing he'd studied more english and biology.